-Management is responsible for the accuracy, integrity and objectivity of the consolidated financial statements within reasonable limits of materiality.
-The WSIB's internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external purposes in accordance with IFRS.
-Management is also responsible for the preparation and presentation of additional financial information included in the annual report and ensuring its consistency with the consolidated financial statements.
+Management is responsible for the accuracy, integrity and objectivity of the unaudited condensed interim consolidated financial statements within reasonable limits of materiality.
+The WSIB's internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of unaudited condensed interim consolidated financial statements for external purposes in accordance with IFRS.
+Management is also responsible for the preparation and presentation of additional financial information included in the annual report and ensuring its consistency with the unaudited condensed interim consolidated financial statements.